jpasqua/MultiMon/README.md

 <a name="configure-plugins"></a>
 ![](doc/images/ConfigurePlugins.png)
 Use this menu item to configure the settings for any loaded plugins.
 The settings will vary completely depending on the type of plugin.
 You must be asked to configure things like API keys, refresh times, or names of devices.
-Each configured plugin will have a separate section on the page with it's own "Save" button.
+Each configured plugin will have a separate section on the page with its own "Save" button.
 Hitting save will save the settings, but not leave the page as you may have other changes you'd like to make.
 An example of a plugin configuration page is shown below.

 ![](doc/images/PluginPage.png)